TedHusted/awake/awake.md/awake.md

 “Sure thing.
 Siri, ask Susan to check Brent’s office to see if he left his cell phone there.”

-“We’d also like to ask about” Park paused to check her notes, “— the procedural question regarding a software change — that Brent was handling before the crash.”
+“We’d also like to ask about” Park paused to check her notes, “— the procedural question regarding a software change — that Mr. Geller was handling before the crash.”

 Adrian furrowed his brow and leaned back in his ergonometric Aeron chair.
 “Ummm, is that pertinent to your investigation?”

 “Yes,” says Tate.
-“We’re wondering if anything might have been distracting Mr Geller before the crash.”
+“We’re wondering if anything might have been distracting Mr. Geller before the crash.”

 “He was probably proof reading documentation and letting the car drive.
 Brent had created some revolutionary code as a side project last week.
 He skipped a step before deploying it to production, and Brent was playing catch-up.
-The development team reviewed it carefully yesterday, and everyone is on board, including the company’s founders.“
+The development team carefully reviewed the change set yesterday, and everyone is on board, including the co-CEOs.“

 Tate asks, “Is that what caused the improved hub feeds that everyone is talking about.”